klogging/klogging.io/docs/internals/klogging-process.md

 Notes:

+- **Filter**: only construct and emit a log event if [specified by Klogger configuration](level-checking).

+- **Emit**: send a log event into the events channel.

+- **Dispatch**: determine which sinks are to receive a log event and send them into those sink channels.

+- **Render**: convert a log event into a representation suitable for a sink.

+- **Send**: deliver a rendered log event to a destination.

 - [LogEvent](../concepts/log-events)s are constructed as close as possible to the code they describe.

 - [Klogger](../loggers/defining-loggers) instances have `suspend` functions for emitting log events.

-- [NoCoLogger](../loggers/defining-loggers) instances do not have `suspend` functions.
-They need to launch coroutines to emit events into the events channel.
+- [NoCoLogger](../loggers/defining-loggers) instances do not have `suspend` functions, and launch coroutines to emit events into the events channel.

 - Each sink has its own channel and processes log events in the order it receives them.